galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 **4. Upgradeable**

 Last but not least, seamless and if possible fork-less upgradeability is critical for the continuous success of Galaxy network.
 The core underlying logic as well as application-level logic will be primarialy driven by virtual-machine-run smart contracts.
-It is also requested that smart contracts shall be upgradeable or can become non-upgradeable should the developers or deployers choose to do so.
+It is also requested that smart contracts shall be upgradeable or can become non-upgradeable should developers or governance communities choose to do so.

 # Consensus algorithm